ClearBlade/iva-tasks/line_crossing/README.md

             "direction": None,                              // {string} Which direction should trigger a crossing event.
 Expects ["A_TO_B", "B_TO_A", None].
 None will result in any crossing triggering a crossing event regardless of direction.
 Defaults to None.
-            "A_TO_B": "entered",                            // {string} What an A_TO_B crossing should be called "B_TO_A": "exited",                             // {string} What an B_TO_A crossing should be called "needs_video": True,                            // {boolean} Will save video when object is detected.
+            "A_TO_B": "entered",                            // {string} What an A_TO_B crossing should be called "B_TO_A": "exited",                             // {string} What an B_TO_A crossing should be called "needs_video": True,                            // {boolean} Will save video when line is crossed in the specified direction (or any direction if None).
 Will not save overlapping videos.
-            "needs_snapshot": True,                         // {boolean} Will save snapshot of annotated frame whenever object is detected.
+            "needs_snapshot": True,                         // {boolean} Will save snapshot of annotated frame whenever line is crossed in specified direction.
 Only works if needs_video is false.
             "recording_lead_time": 5,                       // {integer} Time in seconds video should start before object is detected.
             "clip_length": 15,                              // {integer} Desired duration of saved video
             "retrigger_delay": 3,                           // {integer} Minimum time between saved snapshots